ahmedelzaky/ahmedelzaky/README.md

 <!-- Proudly created with GPRM (https://gprm.itsvg.in) -->

-- 👀 I’m interested in exploring new technologies and learning every day.
+- 👀 I’m interested in exploring new technologies and learning Embedded System.

 - 📫 You can reach me at ahmed.elzaki291@gmail.com